Two-pink-deckchairs-on-lawn

 Your website should should be primed with SEO keywords that attract the right kind of traffic.
 It should give an excellent, friction-free user experience.
 And it should feature helpful content that demonstrates your experience and expertise, builds your authority and gains your visitors’ trust.

-20 Secrets of a hard-working website
+20 Secrets for website success

 Computer-screen-bearing-message-DO-MORE